MySQL Unconference #008 was held

 Next time #009Around July 2025The event is scheduled to be held, so if you are interested, please feel free to join us!

-X's community function "#MySQLUnconferenceIf you enter this information we will be able to let you know as soon as the date of the event is decided.
+X's community function "#MySQLUnconference", so if you enter there we will be able to let you know as soon as the date of the event is decided.

 Someone who will talk to youCurrently accepting applicationsis.

-Anything is OK, not just MySQL alone, but also MySQL-compatible products on each public cloud, MariaDB, Percona for MySQL, and other operations and problems related to these products.
+This does not only apply to MySQL alone, but also covers any issues or problems related to MySQL-compatible products on each public cloud, MariaDB, and Percona for MySQL.

-We welcome LTs of about 5 minutes or longer presentations, so please feel free to contact the organizer (@tom__bo , @mconfjp , @fat47) I would be happy if you could contact me.
+Five-minute short talks and longer presentations are also welcome, so please feel free to contact the organizer (@tom__bo , @mconfjp , @fat47) I would be happy if you could contact me.

-It is also fine to not prepare presentation materials, but just decide on a theme and have participants exchange opinions with each other.
+It's okay to not have to prepare presentation materials, but just decide on a theme and have participants exchange opinions with each other.